ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 In the days of the internet, such a platform is not a self-contained system but rather comes to life through the communication with external services.
 For example, we integrate third-parties like Intercom to provide a direct customer service, Google Shopping to advertise products externally, or Amazon Marketplace to sell elsewhere as well.

-These sometimes insufficiently reliable connections are tricky to stabilize or even create throughout the build and deployment phases until production.
-Hence, we decided to use [WireMock](http://wiremock.org) so that we can take away some pain in our continuous delivery pipeline by mocking APIs.
+Testing those integrations involves to a number of challenges.
+One of them is that the sandbox systems of the external services may be unreliable which leads to false negatives in the tests.
+In other cases there is no sandbox available at all and the tests need to run against a test account on the production system which is complicated and not always possible.

-This article outlines the steps how we integrated our WireMock solution including some design decisions along the way.
+This article outlines the steps we did to solve the problems with the connection to third-party systems in our API tests.

 ## General workflow

-The diagram below shows a simplified draft our pipeline including our solution, which consists basically of four stages.
+The diagram below shows a simplified draft our pipeline including our solution.
 The build stage happens decoupled for each service.
 The acceptance stage then consolidates the different origins but has the capability to run parallelized.
-In this stage the API test suite runs are the cause of the most often failures due to timeouts and limitations of instable external services.
+In this stage the API test suite runs are we often had failures due to timeouts and limitations of instable external services.
-These shortcomings have been resolved with the integration of WireMock.
-Our current implementation consists of 6 parts, which will be outlined in the next sections.

 {% image_custom image="/assets/img/pages/blog/images/blog-microservices-pipeline-wiremock.png" width="100" %}

 ## Part 1: Generate WireMock Stubs

-In the build stage (also locally and during pull request tests) our microservice fires against the real API of the external service.
+In the build stage our microservice fires against the real API of the external service.
-Our mission is to record the send out requests and their corresponding response from the external API.
+We are recording the interaction with the API and are replacing things like UUIDs in the requests with regular expressions.
 This data will then be persisted as WireMock stubs.

-To achieve this goal we needed to create several classes in a new `wiremock` integration test package of our microservice.
-First we need to launch the WireMock server which acts as a proxy in between our microservice and the external API.
+First we need to launch the WireMock server which acts as a proxy in between our microservice and the external API and then add a request listener for the customized recording.

 ```java
 public class TemplatedMappingsRecorder implements RequestListener {